Awni00/abstract_transformer/iclr/YUpf.md

 - In standard attention, attention scores ($\alpha_{ij}$) model selection criteria (i.e., which token to attend to), but do not directly update the embeddings.
 In contrast, in relational attention, relations ($r(x_i, x_j)$) are used to update the embeddings directly and are distributed vector representations (not normalized like $\alpha_{ij}$).
 - While both $\alpha_{ij}$ and $r(x_i, x_j)$ can be viewed as "relations," their roles are fundamentally different: $\alpha_{ij}$ is a selection criterion, whereas $r(x_i, x_j)$ updates the receiver’s embedding, forming more complex computational circuits.
 - The attention scores $\alpha_{ij}$ and relations $r_{ij}$ ought to be understand through their functional roles.
 For example, the presence of syntactic correlates in attention scores reflects the usefulness of syntax information (e.g., subject-predicate) as a selection criterion.
 Similarly, the relations in relational attention ought to be understood through the usefulness of *retrieving* a particular relation function (whether it is semantic or syntactic).
-- As you point out, in standard Transformer models (e.g., GPT2), you also see attention scores that reflect semantic relations similar to the ones depicted for $r_{ij}$ in Figure 5.
-We will revise this discussion in section 4.4 to provide a more contextualized [[discussion]], highlighting the utility of relational attention.
+- As you point out, attention scores in standard Transformer models (e.g., GPT2) can also reflect semantic relations, similar to the relations $r_{ij}$ in DAT depicted in Figure 5. will revise Section 4.4 to contextualize this observation and more clearly highlight the distinct advantages and utility of relational attention.
 - We have created an interactive webapp for exploring the for exploring the activations of trained *DAT* language models on different inputs.
 We hope this will allow people to develop intuitions about this new architecture, and facilitate follow-up work.
 A link will be included in the deanonymized version.